cyberconnecthq/cyberconnect-docs/docs/Apis/recommendation.md

 # Get Recommendation

-We’ve built a recommendation index into our protocol for general following suggestions.
+We’ve built a recommendation index into our protocol for general follow suggestions.
 The index jumpstarts by aggregating connections from open data sources, including Ethereum blockchain, Foundation.app, Rarible, etc. It generates a personalized “recommended addresses to follow” list for every address.

-Recommendation API is to give more possible connections to users to build.
-It will return a list of addresses that either has already followed or been followed by the searched address on other platforms, or have the same followers with the searched address.
+The Recommendation API is to suggest such possible connections for users.
+It will return a list of addresses that a, have the same followers with the searched address, or, b, have already followed or been followed by the searched address on other platforms.
 ## Definition

  The definition of Recommendation query is: